jusranda/cctsa-scheduled-callback-widget/README.md

-# cctsa-scheduled-callback
+# cctsa-scheduled-callback-widget
-Project for hosting the web service to schedule callbacks for WxCC TSA demo purposes.
+Project for hosting the WxCC Agent Desktop web widget to schedule callbacks for demo purposes.